rolspace/blazor-football-scoreboard/README.md

 In order to run the integration tests successfully, a connection to a MySQL database is required.

 A test database is provided with the Docker Compose file found in the integration tests project directory, `./tests/Football.Application.IntegrationTests/docker-compose.testdb.yml`.

-The containers in the Compose file can be run in Visual Studio Code by right-clicking the file and selecting `Compose Up`, assuming the Docker extension is installed.
+The containers in the Compose file can be run in Visual Studio Code by right-clicking the file and selecting `Compose Up`, assuming the Docker VSCode extension is installed.
 Otherwise, the command, `docker-compose -f docker-compose.testdb.yml up -d` can be executed from a terminal set to the root of the integration tests project.

-The Compose file references an SQL file, `football_testdb.sql`, which is used to seed data into the test database.
+The Compose file references an SQL file, `football_testdb.sql`, which is used to seed data to the test database.
 The SQL file can be found in the `data` folder in the integration tests project directory.
 The very first time the Compose file runs, the startup will take a bit longer due to the seeing process.

 The Compose file expects a `db.env` file to exist with the secrets required to run the test database.
 These values are required by the [MySQL Docker image](https://hub.docker.com/_/mysql/):
 - MYSQL_ROOT_PASSWORD